-(c) Upon the scheme becoming effective, the authorized share capital of the Company shall automatically stand enhanced by the authorized share capital of the amalgamating companies.

-(d) Assets acquired and liabilities assumed
+- (d) Upon the scheme becoming effective, the authorized share capital of the Company shall automatically stand enhanced by the authorized share capital of the amalgamating companies. - (e) Assets acquired and liabilities assumed

 (₹ in million)

 Particulars Amount

 Assets

-Cash and cash equivalents А 10.68
+Cash and cash equivalents A 10.68

 Liabilities

 Other current liabilities В 0.16

 Equity

 General reserve С (38.33)

 Retained earnings (Balancing figure) (A-B-C) 48.85

-\ Retained earnings (accumulated losses) of the amalgamating companies is adjusted with General reserve of the Company.
+Retained earnings (accumulated losses) of the amalgamating companies is adjusted with General reserve of the Company.

-- (e) Pursuant to the scheme, 1,05,52,342 fully paid up equity shares of the face value of ₹ 10 each credited as fully paid up in the share capital of the Company to the members of amalgamating companies in the ratio of their equity shareholding in amalgamating companies.
+- (f) Pursuant to the scheme, 1,05,52,342 fully paid up equity shares of the face value of ₹ 10 each credited as fully paid up in the share capital of the Company to the members of amalgamating companies in the ratio of their equity shareholding in amalgamating companies.
 There is no change in the promoter shareholding of the Company, pursuant to the scheme.
-The promoter continues to hold the same percentage of shares in the Company, pre and immediately post the amalgamation of amalgamating companies. - (f) Pursuant to Part C of the Scheme, upon the effective date and with effect from the appointed date, JIL shall stand amalgamated in Jubilant Agri and Consumer Products Limited (Amalgamated Company), its wholly owned subsidiary.
-In so far as the amalgamation of JIL into the Amalgamated Company is concerned, upon the effective date, the equity shares of the Amalgamated Company held by JIL shall be automatically cancelled, and simultaneously and concurrent with such cancellation, the Amalgamated Company shall issue and allot equity shares, such that for every 1 (One) fully paid up equity share of ₹ 10/each of JIL held by the equity shareholders of JIL as on the Record Date, 1 (One) equity Share shall be issued and allotted by the Amalgamated Company.
+The promoter continues to hold the same percentage of shares in the Company, pre and immediately post the amalgamation of amalgamating companies. - (g) Pursuant to Part C of the Scheme, upon the effective date and with effect from the appointed date, JIL shall stand amalgamated in Jubilant Agri and Consumer Products Limited (Amalgamated Company), its wholly owned subsidiary.
+In so far as the amalgamation of JIL into the Amalgamated Company is concerned, upon the effective date, the equity shares of the Amalgamated Company held by JIL shall be automatically cancelled, and simultaneously and concurrent with such cancellation, the Amalgamated Company shall issue and allot equity shares, such that for every 1 (One) fully paid up equity share of ₹ 10/pactor, the log the equity shareholders of JIL as on the Record Date, 1 (One) equity Share shall be issued and allotted by the Amalgamated Company.

-The equity shares issued by the Amalgamated Company, subject to regulatory approvals, be listed and/or admitted to trading on the stock exchanges where the equity shares of JIL are listed and/or admitted to trading.

-(g) The above have been accounted for, in compliance with Ind AS 103 "Business Combination".
+The equity shares issued by the Amalgamated Company, subject to approval/exemption from SEBI, be listed and/or admitted e been accounted for, in compliance with Ind AS 103 "Business Combination".